acasquete/acasquete.github.io/_posts/2004-10-24-why-development-projects-become.md

 ---
-title: Why development projects become a nightmare?
+title: Why do development projects become a nightmare?
 Anatomy of a failure
+tags: [personal, english]
+reviewed: true
 ---
-Today, I've read an excellent article about development failures.
-Very recommendable for all those that you're finalizing any project and you don't see light at tunnel's end.
+Today I read an excellent article about failures in development.
+Highly recommended for all of you who are finishing a project and can't see the light at the end of the tunnel.

-The development projects are already famous for their deviations in budget and term to the point that many managers of the business avoid to go aboard in them.
-Probably, let us be needing a totally new focus.
-The computer projects that exceed by a 200 or 300 percent their original term are so frequent that have transformed in something mythical inside the computer industry.
-The commercial areas have assumed that it is a reality inmodificable and the managers of these areas suffer impotent when they doesn't have more remedy than to go aboard in a new project that it makes intensive use of the technology of information, something that very often happens in today's world.
+Development projects are already notorious for their budget and schedule slippage, to the point that many business managers avoid getting into them.
+We may need a whole new approach.
+IT projects that run 200 to 300 percent over their original schedule are so common that they have become a myth in the IT industry.
+Business areas have assumed that this is an immovable reality, and company managers are helpless when they have no choice but to start a new IT-intensive project, something that happens all too often in today's world.

-You can see full article [here](http://www.willydev.net/descargas/WillyDEV_Anatomia_de_un_fracaso.pdf).
+See the full article [here](/docs/WillyDEV_Anatomia_de_un_fracaso.pdf).